 Sadly, I was stuck in my ways of not embracing automation tools other than Excel, Notepad++, and a tiny bit of tmux for way longer than I should have been.
 “It’s not that I don’t want to get better at automation, I’m just so busy with firefighting, this site refresh, a new business requirement, etc. that I never have time to complete the Kirk Byers’ python course” was my MO for way too long.
 If you find yourself in that position, it’s ok, but I’m going to challenge you to at least try the first couple chapters of Hello World rev. 3 as it might just change your outlook on learning python like it did for me.
 Everything I’ll be doing today is caveman-style, bad-old-days, barely-counts-as-automation type stuff.
-There’s far better ways to do this homelab fully in Python using Netmiko, or better yet using a specialized tool like Ansible.
+There’s far better ways to do this homelab fully in Python using Netmiko, or better yet using an automation framework like Ansible.

-The main reason I wanted to do this homelab isn’t to show off my jankety Excel & Notepad++ tricks, it’s because I want to revisit this lab in 6-12 months, re-doing it using only Netmiko and Python, fully automating all these steps.
+The main reason I wanted to do this homelab isn’t to show off my jankety Excel & Notepad++ tricks, it’s because I want to revisit this lab in 6-12 months, re-doing it using only Netmiko and Python, fully automating all these steps (Update 3/13/2021: that lab is complete!!!).
 I also want to illustrate that even if you’re not comfortable with coding, you can still do some pretty cool things with python, even with only 15 minutes experience!
 A few weeks ago, I blabbed on for way too long on this CCNA Toolkit post about how it’s impossible to play Eddie Van Halen solos on guitar without first mastering simple 5-note songs first; much like you can’t start writing python scripts for zero-touch-provisioning without knowing how to print a newline.
 So without further adieu, let’s start playing one of those simple 5-note songs of network automation with building the following topology:

 Initial Configs & Tools